benjaminzwicker/automation-exercise/README.md

 GitHub actions have been created to manually run tests, and automatically run tests on every pull and PR.
 Manual runs take the base url as input, which is set to an environment variable that is read by playwright.config.ts.

 > [!CAUTION]
 > GitHub Action runs are currently failing because the website doesn't support the test runners region.
-To fix this in the future, a self-hosted runner needs to be created.
+To fix this, a self-hosted runner needs to be created as a future task.

 ## Running Locally
 * Clone: `git clone https://github.com/benjaminzwicker/tvo-automation-exercise.git`